How well do you know your target market?

 In other words, age mattered more than gender!

 Essentially our market was all people who were over 30.
 That was the first great insight.
+It was quite different from the starting assumption that men pay to reach out and contact women.

 Then we asked a second question.
 Now we know who our best paying members are, who are the people they want to meet?
 What’s the ideal profile to get on the site?